jnidzwetzki/jnidzwetzki.github.io/_posts/2022-03-08-postgres-with-assert.md

 deb-src http://apt.postgresql.org/pub/repos/apt bullseye-pgdg main
 ```

-In this example, the PostgreSQL Server in version 12.10 is used from the PostgreSQL Apt repository running on a Debian 11 distribution.
-To download and unpack the sources of the PostgreSQL server, the following command can be used:
+In this example, PostgreSQL version 12.10 is used from the PostgreSQL Apt repository running on a Debian 11 distribution.
+To download and unpack the sources of the PostgreSQL server, the following commands can be used:

 ```bash
 apt-get source postgresql-12
 cd postgresql-12-12.10
 ```

-Before the sources can be rebuilt, the needed build dependencies need to be installed.
+Before the sources can be rebuilt, the necessary build dependencies need to be installed.
 This can be done as follows:

 ```bash
 apt-get build-dep postgresql
 ```

-Now, the sources can be compiled with the needed Assert statements.
-To perform this, the environment variable `DEB_BUILD_PROFILES` must be set to the value `pkg.postgresql.cassert`.
+Now, the sources can be compiled with the required `Assert` statements.
+To do this, the environment variable `DEB_BUILD_PROFILES` must be set to the value `pkg.postgresql.cassert`.
 This enables the required option `--enable-cassert` in the `configure` call during the build process.
 The build process can be started by executing `dpkg-buildpackage -rfakeroot`.

 ```bash
 export DEB_BUILD_OPTIONS=nocheck